devstaff-crete/DevStaff-Heraklion/Sponsors.md

 * One-time contribution of a custom amount
 * One-time contributions of predefined amounts to sponsor a number of next meetups

-As a thank you for sponsoring a number of next meetups, we will feature you in those meetups by mentioning you and your contribution.
+As a thank you for sponsoring a number of the upcoming meetups, we will feature you in those meetups by mentioning you and your contribution.

 ### How financial contributions are used